altexdim/sourcemod-plugin-gungame/README.txt

     ----====----==== Normal priority list ----====----====

     * Feature request:
+        It would be nice if you could log triple levels just like level_up, level_down etc. Could you please add it to gungame_logging.
+    * Feature request:
         Add config variable to enabled/disable god mode on triple level.
     * Feature request:
         Add config variable to enabled/disable speed boost on triple level.